kenpeter/drupal_test_repo/readme.md

 # Approach
-I setup a drupal 8 instance to test it
+I setup a drupal 8 instance to test it.
+It is best for you to login into the site and see the setting.

 * Demo site: http://drupaltest.shopshop.space
 * Login: http://drupaltest.shopshop.space/user